przemsen/BookmarksBase/README.md

 - `BookmarksBase.Importer.exe` &mdash; **First run this tool** to generate database of bookmarks along with their contents.
 - `BookmarksBase.Search.exe` &mdash; **Main application intended for searching.** It searches through text from bookmarked websites

 - When application starts, searching box is already focused.
-Start typing the text and press Enter.
+Start typing the text and press Enter
-- You can use TAB to switch between search box and results list.
+- You can use TAB to switch between search box and results list
-- You can move up and down using keyboard when results list is focused.
+- You can move up and down using keyboard when results list is focused
-- Search is case insensitive and a text you enter is compiled as a regular expression.
+- Search is case insensitive and a text you enter is compiled as a regular expression
-- If you wish to express any number of any characters use `.*`.
+- If you wish to express any number of any characters use `.*`
-- Double click on results list item opens it in a web browser.
+- Double click on results list item opens it in a web browser
-- Enter while focused on results list also opens selected item in a web browser.
+- Enter while focused on results list also opens selected item in a web browser

 # 2. Source code structure #

-- `BookmarksBase.Search` &mdash; WPF application to perform searches.
+- `BookmarksBase.Search` &mdash; WPF application to perform searches
 - `BookmarksBase.Search.Cli` &mdash; Command line version of searching application.
 Obsolete
 - `BookmarksBase.Engine` &mdash; DLL library containing actual implementation of search.
-It is shared between both `Search` applications.
+It is shared between both `Search` applications
-- `BookmarksBase.Importer` &mdash; Command line utility to import bookmarks from web browser and pull text from web pages.
+- `BookmarksBase.Importer` &mdash; Command line utility to import bookmarks from web browser and pull text from web pages
-- `BookmarksBase.Storage` &mdash; DLL library with the implementation of writing web pages data into a file.
+- `BookmarksBase.Storage` &mdash; DLL library with the implementation of writing web pages data into a file

 # 3. Release notes #

 - All applications are compiled for .NET Framework version 4.7.1
 - Currently only Firefox web browser is supported.
-Other implementations can easily be created by inheriting `BookmarksImporter` class (following open-closed principle).
+Other implementations can easily be created by inheriting `BookmarksImporter` class (following open-closed principle)
-- HTML parsing is done with [Lynx](http://lynx.isc.org) and thus its binaries are required to run the importer.
+- HTML parsing is done with [Lynx](http://lynx.isc.org) and thus its binaries (included) are required to run the importer